robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

+  * costs
+  * estimated trades; with buffering of trades
   * autodetect if need to estimate parameters or not
-  * Costs
-  * estimated trades; with buffering of trades
   * vol targeting with capital adjustment
   * quandl data
   * stitch futures contracts